trofi/trofi.github.io.gen/posts/292-nix-language-nondeterminism-example.md

 ```

 The larger expressions require some experience and care to figure out.
-It has first class anonymous functions (lambdas) and attribute sets
+It has support for first class anonymous functions (lambdas) and attribute sets
 (tables).
 Attribute sets are key-value pairs one can access via `.` dot
 operator.
 Attribute sets also provide merge and other operations: